 The recommendations include:

-Approximately 100,000 acres of existing U.S. Forest Service public lands would be designated as the Upper Yakima National Recreation Area in the upper Teanaway Valley.
-Protection of about 140,000 acres of public land as national recreation areas in the Teanaway and Manastash-Taneum regions.
+- Protection of about 140,000 acres of public land as national conservation and recreation areas in the Teanaway and Manastash-Taneum regions.

 All of these designations would require congressional action that would occur separately from the Integrated Plan.
 The standard congressional legislative process for Federal designations would provide the necessary public involvement and environmental review specific to each area proposed for designation.